-a) Measurement of vibration and air blast at 3 separate locations at each blasting site
+a) Measurement of vibration and air blast at three separate locations at each blasting Site.

-- b) Minimising the effect of blasting by: - Using the lowest charge appropriate to the task - ii.
-Reducing the number of holes fired on the same delay - iii.
-Delaying secondary blasts - iv.
-Reducing the maximum instantaneous charge by using delays with sequential timing - v.
-Optimising the length of sub drilling by using air blast and vibration data previously obtained on the site - vi.
-Stemming blast holes with suitable material - vii.
-Using low energy detonating cord, and - c) Taking into account the matters set out in Clause 9.4.6 of the National Association of Australian State Road Authorities publication Explosives in Roadworks User Guide in relation to minimising the effect of noise and airborne shock waves.
+- b) Minimising the effect of blasting by: - i. using the lowest charge appropriate to the task - ii. reducing the number of holes fired on the same delay - iii. delaying secondary blasts - iv. reducing the maximum instantaneous charge by using delays with sequential timing - v. optimising the length of sub drilling by using air blast and vibration data previously obtained on the Site - vi. stemming blast holes with suitable material, and - vii. using low energy detonating cord. - c) Taking into account the matters set out in Clause 9.4.6 of the National Association of Australian State Road Authorities publication Explosives in Roadworks - User Guide in relation to minimising the effect of noise and airborne shock waves.